apache/skywalking-rover/docs/en/setup/configuration/process_discovery/scanner.md

 ## Agent Sensor Mode

-Agent Sensor mode scanner could scan process which have installed the skywalking agent and report them.
+Agent Sensor mode scanner could scan processes that have installed the skywalking agent and report them.

 ### Process Status Hook File Protocol

-The agent must be implemented the process status hook file protocol, then the rover could be collected the information of the process.
+The agent must be implemented the process status hook file protocol, then the rover could be collected the information on the process.

-This protocol is mainly is a metadata file, which contains the metadata of the process.
+This protocol is mainly a metadata file, which contains the metadata of the process.
 It should be saved in: `{TMPDIR}/apache_skywalking/process/{pid}/metadata.properties`, and update modify time with the interval to keep alive, the content in the `properties` format as below:

 | Key | Type | Description |